The Best Chicken Fajitas

 Instructions

-• Slice the chicken breasts into thin strips, about the size of your finger.
-Combine the lime juice, olive oil, garlic, salt, cumin, chili powder and red pepper flakes in a bowl and whisk to combine.
-Add the chicken and marinate for 1 hour.
+• In a bowl, whisk together the lime juice, olive oil, garlic, salt, cumin, chili powder, and red pepper flakes.
+Add the chicken and toss to coat.
+Marinate for 1 hour.

 Notes